Journal of Italian Philosophy

 CALL FOR PAPERS

-We invite submissions for the Journal of Italian Philosophy, as well as proposals for later, special issues.
+We invite submissions for the Journal of Italian Philosophy and proposals for special issues.

 The journal proposes to make available in English a forum for the discussion and translation of contemporary and historical Italian philosophy.